Frequently Asked Questions

 There’s nothing wrong with this type of test as long as you know what you’re doing, and that the response latencies might be far off reality.
 It’s actually very good test when you look only for regressions - and Hyperfoil supports that, too.

 Hyperfoil is so hard to set up, I’ll just use …

 Some tools can be run from the shell, with everything set just through options and arguments.
 That is quite handy for a quick test - and if the tool is sufficient for the job, use it.
 Or you can try runnning the same through Hyperfoil - e.g. for

 wrk2 we offer a facade (CLI command

-bin/wrk.sh) that creates a benchmark with the same behaviour but you also get all the detailed results as from any other run.
+bin/wrk.sh) that creates a benchmark with the same behaviour but you also get all the detailed results as from any other run - see the migration guide.
 Once that your requirements outgrow what’s possible in these simple tools, you can embrace the full power of benchmark composition.